hugomaiavieira/Webservice-1.5/source/english.md

 In the first case, it's not necessary to send a request to capture, because it's done automatically by Cielo after the authorization of transaction.
 For this purpose, it's necessary configure the request of transaction defining the value "true" for a TAG <capturar>, according to section "Creating a transaction".

 In the second case, it's necessary to do a "later capture", through the new request to Cielo Webservice to confirm the transaction and receive the sale value.

 <aside class="warning">The maximum time to realize the later capture is 5 continuous days after the authorization date.
 For example, if an authorization happens on 10/12 at 15h20m45s, the limit for a capture will be at 15h20m45s on 15/12.</aside>

 <aside class="notice">This option doesn’t exist for debit modality: all debit transaction authorized is captured automatically.</aside>

-### CaTotal and Partial Capture
+### Total and Partial Capture

 ```xml
 <?xml version="1.0" encoding="ISO-8859-1"?>